seeing-things/zwo/README.md

 # Installing the SDK

 The [SDK](https://astronomy-imaging-camera.com/software-drivers) is provided by ZWO in the form of a header file and shared object files for Linux and Windows.
-The Linux version of the library can be installed on Debian-based systems (including Ubuntu) via a PPA as the `libasicamera2` package by following the steps in this section.
+Several versions of the SDK come bundled with this repository.
+Alternatively, the Linux version of the library can be installed on Debian-based systems (including Ubuntu) via a PPA as the `libasicamera2` package by following the steps in this section.

 First, add the URL for the SDK PPA to a sources.list file: